factset/oauth2-guidelines/README.md

 Bearer

 [expires_in]
-28799
+899
 ```

-In this case, the Access Token expires in 28,799 seconds, or approximately 8 hours.
+In this case, the Access Token expires in 899 seconds, or approximately 15 minutes.
 It can be reused for that period, providing access to multiple FactSet API endpoints without repeating an OAuth 2.0 flow.

 The Resource Owner can rescind permissions granted to a Client at any time.
 Attempting to access a FactSet API endpoint with an expired Access Token will result in a [401 Unauthorized](https://tools.ietf.org/html/rfc7235#section-3.1).